Name: in Greek: Christophoros: Christ-bearer

 Native Place: Cappadocia (modern-day Southern Turkey)

 Year of Death: Around 250 (beheaded) under Emperor Diocletian

 Distinguishing Feature: Jesus on his shoulders, stick or trunk in his hand

 Particular Patronage: Patron of a Christian's daily work, helper in

 dangers, saviour in floods, patron of the sailors,

 craftsmen, all travelers and drivers of a vehicle,

 helper against a sudden death

-St. Christopher, you carried Jesus-Baby safe through the dangerous floods.
-Lead also us through the dangers of the traffic and give that we neither endanger nor hurt anybody.
-Protect our country against damage caused by fire or water.
+St. Christopher, you carried Jesus safe through the dangerous floods.
+Lead also us through the dangers of traffic and give that we neither endanger nor hurt anybody.
+Protect our home against damage caused by fire or water.